 Save this post for later on Pinterest

-Affirmations, journaling prompts and tools to help you take care in times of overwhelm.
+Includes affirmations, journaling prompts and self-care tools to help you take care in times of overwhelm.